charlievweiss/charlievweiss.github.io/_posts/2025-10-20-The-Moth-StorySLAM:-Masks.md

 </p>

 <p style="padding: 0 0em 1em 0em;">
 All these possibilities I had mourned came rushing back to me, all at once.
 I finally jumped into the folk community, started calling my violin a fiddle, played my heart out, and danced for hours and hours.
-And it turns out I’m a pretty good fiddler and a pretty good dancer, and all these folk people know each other, but they don’t know me– and they say, “I haven’t seen you before!
+And it turns out I’m a pretty good fiddler and a pretty good dancer, and all these folk people know each other, but they don’t know me— and they say, “I haven’t seen you before!
 Did you just move here?”
 </p>

 <p style="padding: 0 0em 1em 0em;">